nick-allen/python-marten/README.md

 The `marten` command outputs the fully parsed content of the bundled Marten config in JSON format

-The bundled config is available in python at `marten.config`, and can be accessed like a normal dictionary
+The bundled config is available in Python at `marten.config`, and can be accessed like a normal dictionary

 ```
 > python